mlg404/be-the-hero/frontend/README.md

 </h1>

 <h3 align="center">
-  Be The Hero: Application back-end
+  Be The Hero: front-end WEB
 </h3>

-<p>This is the back-end for "Semana OmniStack 11", where i developed an entire application (Back-end, Front-end and Mobile) for help ONG's to get financial suport their registered incidents!</p>
+<p>This is the front-end for "Semana OmniStack 11", where i developed an entire application (Back-end, Front-end and Mobile) for help ONG's to get financial suport their registered incidents!</p>

 <p align="center">
   <a href="#rocket-info">Info</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;